 Taking rest: Yeah right!

 The shaggy fur of this dog makes it very obvious that it needs regular grooming.
 The coat needs to be brushed at least 4 to 5 times a week, as this dog sheds quite a bit.
 The hair must be trimmed if required.
 The ears must be kept clean and dry, and checked regularly for infections.
-Since the hair inside the ears is dense, chances of an infection are present.

 There are no major known health problems of this breed.
 Its average life expectancy is 12 to 15 years, with 13 being the average.